-CLINICAL RESEARCH REGULATIONS (MRA 104T)
+CLINICAL RESEARCH REGULATIONS (MRA 103T)

-This course is designed to impart the fundamental knowledge on the clinical development process of FNPCMB, phases and conduct of clinical trials and research, regulations and guidance governing the conduct of clinical research in INDIA.
-It prepares the students to learn in detail on various laws, legislations and guidance related to safety, efficacy, ethical conduct and regulatory approval of clinical trials and investigations
+This course is designed to impart the fundamental knowledge on the clinical development process of drugs, pharmaceuticals and Medical Devices, phases and conduct of clinical trials and research, regulations and guidance governing the conduct of clinical research in India, USA and EU.
+It prepares the students to learn in detail on various laws, legislations and guidance related to safety, efficacy, ethical conduct and regulatory approval of clinical research.

-Objectives: Upon completion of the course, the student shall be able to (know, do and appreciate)
+Upon completion of the course, the student shall be able to (know, do and appreciate)